Board of Regents

 Tel.: 706-615-7275

-In 1984, Jim and his two sons founded Turbo Logistics Inc. It grew to over $100 million in sales, and 2006 was sold to OHL.
+In 1984, James K. “Jim” Syfan III and his two sons founded Turbo Logistics Inc. It grew to over $100 million in sales, and in 2006 was sold to OHL.

-In 2011, Jim Syfan and his sons founded and became joint owners of Syfan Logistics Inc., of which Jim is Chairman and CEO.
-Jim also serves as Chairman and CEO of Turbo Truck Center Inc., Turbo Sales & Leasing Inc., and Syfan Transport Inc.
+In 2011, Syfan and his sons founded and became joint owners of Syfan Logistics Inc., of which he is chairman and CEO.
+He also serves as chairman and CEO of Turbo Truck Center Inc., Turbo Sales & Leasing Inc. and Syfan Transport Inc.

-Throughout his career, he has served on the First Board of Directors for Transportation Intermediary Association (TIA), Board of Directors for Agricultural Transport Division of the American Trucking Association (ATA), Board of Directors for Georgia Motor Trucking Association (GMTA), President of the Georgia Chapter of the Transportation Brokers Conference of America, Secretary of the Transportation Brokers Conference of America, Founder and Chairman of the TIA Foundation, TIA, GMTA, ATA as a regular member.
-He is an active member of his community, having served on the Northeast Georgia Hospital Service Board, Northeast Georgia Health Systems, Inc. Hospital Authority: Strategic Planning Committee, Hall County Planning Commission, Hall County Parks & Leisure Board, Hall County Efficiency Committee, Gainesville-Hall County Metropolitan Planning Organization, Hall County Unified Development Code Committee, Board Member of the Greater Hall Chamber of Commerce, Rotary Club of Gainesville, Brian Kemp Finance Committee, Randy & Friends Board Member.
-Board of Directors for the Mike Cottrell College of Business at UNG, Member of the Supply Chain Advisory Board at UNG and Appalachian State.
-In 2020, Governor Kemp appointed Syfan to serve on the Lake Lanier Islands Development Authority.
-Syfan serves as Treasurer and is a member of the Convention Center Construction Committee.
+Throughout his career, Syfan has served on the First Board of Directors for the Transportation Intermediary Association (TIA), Board of Directors for Agricultural Transport Division of the American Trucking Association (ATA) and the Board of Directors for Georgia Motor Trucking Association (GMTA).
+He has been president of the Georgia Chapter of the Transportation Brokers Conference of America, secretary of the Transportation Brokers Conference of America, founder and chairman of the TIA Foundation and has been a regular member of TIA, GMTA and ATA.
+He’s an active member of his community, having served on the Northeast Georgia Hospital Service Board, the Northeast Georgia Health Systems Inc. Hospital Authority: Strategic Planning Committee, the Hall County Planning Commission, the Hall County Parks & Leisure Board, the Hall County Efficiency Committee, the Gainesville-Hall County Metropolitan Planning Organization, the Hall County Unified Development Code Committee, the Greater Hall Chamber of Commerce, the Rotary Club of Gainesville, the Brian Kemp Finance Committee and as a Randy & Friends board member.
+Syfan has also been on the Board of Directors for the Mike Cottrell College of Business at the University of North Georgia (UNG), and has served as a member of the Supply Chain Advisory Board at UNG and at Appalachian State University.
+In 2020, Gov. Brian Kemp appointed Syfan to serve on the Lake Lanier Islands Development Authority.
+Syfan also serves as Treasurer and is a member of the Convention Center Construction Committee.

-The Syfan Logistics Charitable Fund has been established to assist with needs in the local community, with an emphasis on children’s health care and for our Syfan employees.
-The Fund has contributed to creating the Syfan Logistics Lab and the Mike Cottrell College of Business at UNG.
+The Syfan Logistics Charitable Fund has been established to assist with needs in the local community, with an emphasis on children’s health care and Syfan employees.
+The fund has also contributed to creating the Syfan Logistics Lab and the Mike Cottrell College of Business at UNG.

 Correspondence Address